demotascha/grafana-kafka-example/README.md

 ```
 This will start the containers: zookeeper, kafka, producer, grafana, prometheus, tempo, loki and promtail

+Then you can hit http://localhost:3001 in your browser.

 ## Stop the containers
 ```
 ./ctl.sh down